a2stuff/a2d/res/notes/testplan.md

 * Position a volume icon in the middle of the DeskTop.
 Incrementally move a window so that it obscures all 8 positions around it (top, top right, right, etc).
 Ensure the icon repaints fully, and no part of the window is over-drawn.
 * Position a window partially overlapping desktop icons.
 Select overlapped desktop icons.
 Drag icons a few pixels to the right.
 Verify that window is not over-drawn.

-* Launch DeskTop, File > Quit, run BASIC.SYSTEM.
-Ensure /RAM exists.

-* File > Quit - verify that there is no crash under ProDOS 8.

 * Run on system with realtime clock; verify that time shows in top-right of menu.

-* Open folder with new files.
-Use View > by Date; verify dates after 1999 show correctly.
-* Open folder with new files.
-Use View > by Date.
-Verify that two files modified on the same date are correctly ordered by time.

-* Open folder with zero files.
-Use View > by Name.
-Verify that there is no crash.
-* Open folder with one file.
-Use View > by Name.
-Verify that the entry paints correctly.

 * Open a window for a volume; open a window for a folder; close volume window; close folder window.
 Repeat 10 times to verify that the volume table doesn't have leaks.

-* Verify that GS/OS volume name cases show correctly.
-* Verify that GS/OS file name cases show correctly.

 * Open two windows.
 Click the close box on the active window.
 Verify that only the active window closes.
 * Repeat the following case with these modifiers: Open-Apple, Solid-Apple: